benbalter/schedule-discussion-posts-action/README.md

 Body of the post here in standard Markdown.
 ```

-Note: You do not (and should not) include the title in the body of the draft as
+> [!NOTE] You do not (and should not) include the title in the body of the draft
-an H1.
-Instead, add it to the front matter so that it can be set appropriately.
+> as an H1.
+Instead, add it to the front matter so that it can be set
+> appropriately.

 The following front matter fields are supported: